dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 ## Why I'm not using SSL on this Jekyll blog?
 ![Jekyll and GitHub pages ssl](/images/nallikayi-articles-github-pages-ssl.jpg) {: .right}
-I'm using SSL on [Nallikayi Articles](https://articles.nallikayi.com){:target="_blank"} and [WebJeda](https://webjeda.com){:target="_blank"} but not on other websites.
+I'm using SSL on [Nallikayi Articles](https://articles.nallikayi.com){:target="_blank"} but not on other websites.
 Why did I do so?
 If SSL is good for SEO, why didn't I use it on all my websites?
 Especially, why didn't I use it on this blog?!
 The reasons are as follows,

 ### Adsense